-Oh, come on, I’m harmless—I took a massive bowel movement in a gas station restroom today—I’m totally harmless!
+Oh, come on, I’m harmless — I took a massive bowel movement in a gas station restroom today — I’m totally harmless!

 Why are you covering him up?
 Is he cold?
 Here, use this damp towel I found on the floor of the men’s locker room at the Y. Throw that over his poor, exposed face.
-Or maybe he’d like this second-hand gauze I peeled off an elderly woman’s forehead in the emergency room yesterday.
+Or maybe he’d like this second-hand gauze I peeled off a woman’s forehead in the emergency room yesterday.
 We can wrap him up tightly in that and he’ll be super-cozy, I’m sure.
 Or, okay, forget the towel and the gauze—I’ll just give him a big hug.
 He’ll be as warm as that raccoon with whooping cough I was petting the other day at the infected animal sanctuary.

 Why are you moving away from me?
-I am just trying to be friendly—and what is friendlier than a virtual stranger licking his fingers and putting them inside your baby’s mouth?
+I am just trying to be friendly — and what is friendlier than a virtual stranger licking his fingers and putting them inside your baby’s mouth?

-Hey now, there’s no reason to hide your baby under your shirt—oh, wait, is that his itty-bitty foot sticking out?
+Hey now, there’s no reason to hide your baby under your shirt — oh, wait, is that his itty-bitty foot sticking out?
 What a perfect, tiny little foot.
-I just have to touch—AHHH-CHOOOO!!!
+I just have to touch — AHHH-CHOOOO!!!